 Carbon in Eastland County, Texas — The American South (West South Central)

 Location.
-32° 16.28′ N, 98° 49.675′ W. Marker is in Carbon, Texas, in Eastland County.
-Marker is at the intersection of Collins Boulevard and 5th Street, Touch for map.
-Marker is in this post office area: Carbon TX 76435, United States of America.
+32° 16.085′ N, 98° 49.706′ W. Marker is in Carbon, Texas, in Eastland County.
+Marker is at the intersection of Cannel Street and Avenue G, on the left when traveling east on Cannel Street.
+Touch for map.
+Marker is at or near this postal address: 209 Cannel Street, Carbon TX 76435, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Carbon Methodist Church Building (approx. 0.2 miles away); Carbon City JailEarly Settlers of Eastland County (approx. 9.2 miles away); First United Methodist Church of Eastland (approx. 9.2 miles away); First Christian Church (approx. 9.2 miles away); The Bankhead Highway (approx. 9.2 miles away); Early Banking in Eastland (approx. 9.2 miles away); Eastland County World War I Memorial (approx. 9.2 miles away).
 Touch for a list and map of all markers in Carbon.

 Also see . . .

 1. Baptist Church.
 Texas State Historical Association (Submitted on December 6, 2020, by James Hulse of Medina, Texas.)

 2. Carbon Texas.
 Texas State Historical Association (Submitted on December 6, 2020, by James Hulse of Medina, Texas.)